-The Mississippi Humanities Council requires that all grants over $2,000 (aside from racial equity grants) must be matched in part by cash.
+The Mississippi Humanities Council requires that all grants over $2,000 must be matched in part by cash.
 For grants greater than $2,000, a cash match of 10% is required.
-Racial equity grants do not require a cash match, but can be matched by all in-kind contributions.

 Applicants are strongly encouraged to submit a draft of their grant application, including proposed budget, at least two weeks prior to the deadline.
 MHC staff will offer constructive feedback and suggestions on how to strengthen the application.

 Deadlines for applying for Regular grants are May 1 and September 15.
 Proposals must be delivered to the MHC office by 5:00 PM on these dates.

 All applications must be received by the grant deadline.

 There are no deadlines for Mini-Grants, though applications must be received at least eight weeks before the program or proposed grant period begins.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Mississippi Humanities Council

 Jackson, MS 39211